Standard (unstructured) interviews are flawed in important ways.

 When hiring teams ask different questions of different candidates, they’re creating a less level playing field, creating opportunities for some to shine (or sink) more than others.
 And when a consistent, job-specific interview guide for rating candidates isn’t used, it’s all too easy for personal biases to unfairly color the way candidates are judged.

-Structured interviews, however, help increase equity across all categories of jobs, allowing every candidate an opportunity to present their skills and qualifications equally, reducing the chance of bias rearing its head in the process.
+Structured interview questions, however, help increase equity across all categories of jobs, allowing every candidate an opportunity to present their skills and qualifications equally, and can help businesses avoid biased hiring decisions.

-A structured interview is an interview in which hiring teams ask every candidate the same predetermined set of questions and use consistent criteria for judging candidates’ performance.
+A structured job interview is a standardized interview in which hiring teams ask every candidate the same predetermined set of questions and use consistent criteria for judging candidates’ performance.

-Structured interviews can be used for any open position, from the most entry-level to the most senior.
-The questions are tied to the specific needs of the job and company, and fall into two main categories: behavioral and situational.
+This type of interview can be used for any open position, from the most entry-level to the most senior.
+The structured interview questions are tied to the specific needs of the job and company, and fall into two main categories: behavioral and situational.

-Behavioral interview questions ask candidates to outline prior achievements that may correlate with the open position (“Tell me about a time when…”).
+Behavioral structured interview questions ask candidates to outline prior achievements and experiences that may correlate with the open position (“Tell me about a time when…”).

-Situational structured interviews present hypotheticals related to the job (“What would you do if?”).
+Situational structured interview questions present a hypothetical problem or situation related to the job (“What would you do if?”).
 Depending on the role you’re interviewing a candidate for, you may use one kind more than the other.

 They’re more effective in uncovering candidates’ potential than unstructured interviews